-In my rather restricted travels these days, I’m noticing quite a few ballfields that have had their maintenance reduced or cut altogether.
+In my rather restricted travels these days, I noticed quite a few ballfields that have had their maintenance reduced or cut altogether.
 As a result, challenges are literally rising right out of the very ground of the infield skin.

 WEEDS!
-Because these fields have not received their regular dragging over the spring and summer, the weeds have populated the infield skins in varying degrees.
+Because these fields did not receive their regular dragging over the spring and summer, the weeds have populated the infield skins in varying degrees.

 Ideally you will start with an herbicide application that will kill all weeds that have sprouted up in the infield skin.
 Let the infield sit for two weeks while the herbicide does its job.
 You can then go in and mechanically remove the dead organic material using sod cutters or infield groomers with underbelly knife attachments to harvest the dead weeds.
 This would also be a good time to re-grade the infield and add any infield material needed to meet grade.
 This will help with surface drainage of water off the infield which will be very important once play hopefully resumes next spring.